What outdoor activities for teens are there? This list shows what teens rated as being the best outdoor activities to do at the weekend.

 A lot of parks have stone tables with chess boards engraved on them.
 It can be quite relaxing just sitting under the trees playing chess with a friend.
 There are even outdoor table tennis tables.

-Outdoor table tennis tables are a very popular way to spend time with friends.
+Outdoor table tennis is one of the top 10 most popular outdoor activities for teens .
 You can set it up in the garden, garage or cabin so that you don’t have to be in the house.
 Outdoor table tennis tables will cope with all weathers, but can you?

 22. Go sledding or skiing.